CPAP Equipment: Comfort & Cleaning

 - Night Sweats generate significant heat that causes extreme sweating while you sleep.
 The Bedfan helps to cool down your body with a constant, gentle flow of air that lowers the temperature of your body and reduces unnecessary sweating.

-Dr. Oz recommended the Ben Fan for help reducing night sweats.
+Dr. Oz recommended the Bedfan for help reducing night sweats.
 See the video segment here: Dr Oz's Remedies for Night Sweats

 - By Live Chat: Click on the Chat now field in the lower right hand corner of the CPAP.com page.
 If after hours, click Leave a message to enter your question and we will get back in touch with you.